myntsu/Myntsu/README.md

 This is a Portfolio & Blog that serves both as a personal project and a template for people to use 🤗
 *This is an open source project, that I created and mantain.*

-**Stack:** HTML, Astro, CSS, JavaScript, TypeScript, Git, NPM, GitHub, Netlify
+**📚 Stack:** HTML, Astro, CSS, JavaScript, TypeScript, Git, NPM, GitHub, Netlify
 **Features:** a11y, SEO, responsive, template, open source

 - **Project Link:** https://github.com/Myntsu/astro-blog